 Multiple studies have demonstrated the value of building email newsletter subscriptions for retention and revenue diversification.
 Admiral's email growth solution has helped publishers add 1000's of email subscriptions quickly, and can do so in a GDPR compliance-for-email manner.

-Example of Digital Trends using Admiral VRM platform to offer choice of email signup or unlocking ad revenue:
+Example of Digital Trends using Admiral VRM platform to offer a choice of email signup or unlocking ad revenue:

 If you offer an email subscription, then you will want to squarely include your GDPR compliance requirements in each newsletter to demonstrate your integrity and maintain your reputation.
 Users will feel comfortable and far more trustful having an easy method of exercising their options each time they receive your emails.